platonai/exotic-amazon/README.md

 ### Save extract results into a database

-There are several method to persist the extect result into a database:
+There are several method to persist the extract result into a database:

 1. persist extract results as a field of the default webpage model: WebPage.pageModel
 2. write extract results to a JDBC compatible database, such as MySQL, PostgreSQL, MS SQL Server, Oracle, etc